bitcointranscripts/bitcointranscripts/bitcoin-core-dev-tech/2023-09/p2p-working-session.md

 - could also show the blend of the erlay vs. random nodes.
 Better tool for collaborating on these bigger updates.
 Can model progressive upgrades like mempool full-RBF or BIP-324.
 - Goal from the front end is to be able to deploy it from the front end
 - Warcli network start
-- What docker does not let us run different subnets and it everything has the 100 prefix, addrman still doesn't the proper bucketing
+- Docker does not let us run different subnets but because bucketing happens on the /16 level the addresses do get bucketed randomly.
 - Could use own ASMap - could assign different IPs to an AS
 - The scenarios: subclasses the bitcoin test framework.
 Can run multiple scenarios at the same time and they shouldn't interfere with each other.
 - we have the ability to make a Pynode - can make a python node and you don't need to have wallets and other stuff